totalopenstation/totalopenstation/README.rst

 Installing
 ==========

+If you're comfortable with the command line:

 .. code-block:: bash

     pip install totalopenstation

 Windows users can download the portable app from the GitHub `releases page <https://github.com/steko/totalopenstation/releases>`_.

+GNU/Linux users can find the `totalopenstation` package in some distributions (OpenSUSE, Debian, Ubuntu).

 Documentation
 =============